This is where it all started.

 But when I work, I’m a very, very fast shooter.
 At the wrap of a recent shoot, the assistant I’d hired remarked, possibly a bit ruefully, that I’d achieved more in a day than most photographers manage in three.
 Whether that’s the result of knowing what I’m doing or lack of perfectionism, I leave you to judge.
 My point is that the images were published and all but one part of the shoot – which supplied several different stories for my book Digital Photography Step by step – were very serviceable.

-After an interval of nearly 17 years of self-exile from gallery spaces, I put on two shows in 2014: one at Youngblood, Cape Town and one on Queens Wharf, Auckland.
+After an interval of nearly 17 years of self-exile from gallery spaces, I put on two shows in 2014: one at Youngblood, Cape Town and one on Queens Wharf, Auckland and another in 2015, called Connections.
+This is part of a neat project.
+I mentor a group of photographers to create a group show within a month.
+They have never met before and mostly they are amateur shooters.
 I loved showing work in the public space on the waterfront of Auckland.
 Time to show more, I think.

 Return to Who is Tom?